Configurable Independent Component Analysis Preprocessing Accelerator: Background and Related Work

 Modern wireless communication systems operate at a data rate of hundreds of megabits per second \cite{Ref_Popovski_2018, Ref_Mukherjee_2018, Ref_Sutton_2019} with complex-valued signals.
 Furthermore, IoT applications usually require strict real-time processing \cite{Ref_Huanzhuo_CDICA_2020, Ref_Huanzhuo_IEEENetwork_2021}.
 Therefore, it is crucial to design a high-throughput ICA preprocessor for these systems.
-No relevant improvements for the operational flow and architecture of ICA preprocessors have been reported in literature.
-To achieve a high-throughput and highly efficient ICA preprocessor, in this work, we design an architecture by jointly considering the operational flow and circuit structure for the centering, covariance, and EVD units.
-The proposed centering and covariance units are operated in parallel, so that the processing throughput is much higher.
+No relevant improvements for the operational flow and architecture of ICA preprocessors have been reported in the literature.
+To achieve a high-throughput and highly efficient ICA preprocessor, in this work, we design the architecture by jointly considering the operational flow and circuit structure for the centering, covariance, and EVD units.
+The proposed centering and covariance units are operated in parallel so that the processing throughput is much higher.
 Furthermore, the covariance unit is based on a proposed novel highly efficient MMA circuit.
 To reduce the amount of computation, a novel diagonalization process for a Hermitian matrix was designed for the EVD.
+In addition, we would like to point out that the proposed preprocessor can be used in different ICA algorithms that have been proposed in literature such as \cite{Ref_Stone_2004,Ref_Hyvarinen_1999,Ref_Li_2010}.